Last updated on 2 May Thursday, 2019

-The new Skype, which comes with a Chrome-based web interface, is fairly simple and loads in seconds.
+The new Skype, which comes with a Chromium-based web interface, is fairly simple and loads in seconds.
 As soon as you launch Skype, you will see a list that contains your latest conversations.
 Here you can go to your contacts, Select active contacts from the filter, and start chatting!
-Your active contacts show you the people using Skype at that moment.
+Your active contacts show you the people using Skype or recently activr contacts at that moment.
 You can find other contacts from the search box.
 It’s now also possible to see their last seen.

 Since Skype’s web interface doesn’t open an additional window, you don’t have the chance to manage conversations in seperate windows.
 But switching between conversations is not that hard.
 I’m sure that a keyboard shortcut will be added for switching among conversations.
 It is now possible to respond to a message with a reaction emoji, as well as quoting a message like you can in the mobile version.
 Users also now able to record voice and group calls.
 This feature will make Skype more attractive for corporate use.
 If you want to make a conference call, you will now should first create a group and then either start a voice or a video call to the group.